Gold Futures and Gold Options Trading

 and economic events.

-Gold is an effective hedge against inflation.
+Gold can be an effective hedge against inflation.
 In

-addition, gold is inversely correlated to the US
+addition, gold is often inversely correlated to the US

 dollar, making it a good currency hedge.
 As an asset